ffrancis-reis/tracking-items-through-supply-chain/README.md

 ![activity](https://user-images.githubusercontent.com/29313947/128574567-22ad7f1c-c87c-4116-81ca-3787ae8ff59d.png)

-**Important** The project was made with the versions below, since Truffle v5 comes with Solidity v0.5 with many changes concerning mutability and visibility.
+**Important**: The project was made with the versions below, since Truffle v5 comes with Solidity v0.5 with many changes concerning mutability and visibility.

 - Truffle v4.1.14 (core: 4.1.14)
 - Solidity v0.4.24 (solc-js)
 - Ganache CLI v6.12.2 (ganache-core: 2.13.2)

-**Important** The project didn't use any external **libraries** worth mentioning and also didn't use **IPFS** to host the frontend part decentralized as well.
+**Important**: The project didn't use any external **libraries** worth mentioning and also didn't use **IPFS** to host the frontend part decentralized as well.

 ### Getting Started